Seansx4/Seans-Guide/src/blogs/tech/coding/web-scraping-a-two-factor-authentication-website.md

   <p>Just like that we are into the BigCommerce dashboard past the 2FA!
 At
   this stage we can navigate directly to the URL stored in our content variable.
-  This “content” page contains the links to our webpages editorial pages, which in turn store our desired URLs.
-In this example I had to switch iframes to the iframe containing the content we require, but this step is not usually required. </p>
+  This “content” page contains the links to our web pages editorial pages, which in turn store our desired URLs.
+In this example I had to switch iframes to the iframe containing the content we require.
+To find the correct iframe simply use developer tools to inspect the content you are attempting to scrape, use CTRL + F to search for the keyword \"iframe\" and take the name of the iframe that your content is contained within.
+This step is not usually required though. </p>

   <pre class=\"code_terminal\">\r